 We are in the thick of winter and we thought it would the perfect opportunity to share a recipe featuring two superfood ingredients that are indigenous to the Sonoran Desert: tepary beans and hard squash.

-We’ve already covered the origins of hard squash in an earlier blog post, so here we’ll focus on the tepary (tep-uh-ree) bean, an underappreciated legume that’s about to get more popular once you discover its cooking and nutritional merits.
+We’ve already covered the origins of hard squash in an earlier blog post, so here we’ll focus on the tepary (tep-uh-ree) bean, a quirky little legume with an interesting history and impressive nutrition profile.

 Tepary beans have been cultivated in the Southwest for a very long time, and for good reason: they mature quickly and are among the most drought and heat tolerant crops in the world.
-Native Americans would plant them mid-summer with the monsoon rains, and then the plants would be subject to drought stress (which they need) as they mature.
-This tradition is not gone: the O’odham tribes of the Sonoran Desert continue to plant these ancient beans as their ancestors did.
+Native Americans would plant them mid-summer with the monsoon rains, and the plants would then be subject to drought stress (which they need) as they mature.
+This tradition lives on: today, the O’odham tribes of the Sonoran Desert plant these ancient beans as their ancestors did.

 Want to try planting your own?
 Tucson-based Native Seeds/SEARCH sells packets of tepary bean seeds for home gardens.